gbr1/edgeimpulse_ros/README.md

 ## 6. Known issues

-- this wrapper works on foxy, galactic and humble are coming soon (incompatibility on vision msgs by ros-perception)
 - if you use a classification model, topic results is empty
 - you cannot change color of bounding boxes (coming soon)
 - other types (imu and sound based ml) are unavailable